The Utah Labor Commission

 - The Labor Commission reserves the right to reject any or all applications received.

 - Reconsideration of declined requests for funding must be submitted in written form by email or post delivered within two weeks of notification of denial.
-For FY 2013-2014, reconsideration requests must be received by May 20, 2013 and they may be submitted by email.

 - Reimbursements should be submitted on a quarterly basis.
 Include your Quarterly Progress Report along with your invoice. **Invoices without a quarterly report will not be processed until reports are submitted.